 Marketing for Good: Social Development and Board Service

 The Kilts Center for Marketing and Rustandy Center for Social Sector Innovation invite you to join a conversation with Terry Peigh, '76, as part of the Kilts Center’s Marketing for Good series.
 Terry has used his professional skills to aid social development organizations, starting at the UC sociology department and training developing country health workers on how to use communication tools for social development.
 Since then, he has counseled USAID, the Populations Council, and the Harvard/Mass General Center for Global Health, among others, on how to best use modern-day marketing communications to help advance global health and development.

 Marketing for Good: Brands, Marketing, & Social Issues with Nike

 The Kilts Center for Marketing hosted a discussion on brands, marketing, and social issues with Melanie Auguste, VP, Global Brand Narrative, Purpose, and Athlete Marketing at Nike.
 This event is part of the Kilts Center's Marketing for Good series, which explores how marketers and general managers can use their skills and talents to catalyze positive social change.

 Marketing for Good: How global brands approach sustainability

-The Kilts Center for Marketing, in partnership with the Rustandy Center for Social Sector Innovation, presents the third event in the Marketing for Good series.
-This event focuses on how global brands approach environmental and social sustainability with Virginie Helias, Chief Sustainability Officer, Procter & Gamble, and Rafael Oliveira, '04, President, International, Kraft Heinz.
+The Kilts Center for Marketing, in partnership with the Rustandy Center for Social Sector Innovation, presented the third event in the Marketing for Good series.
+This event focused on how global brands approach environmental and social sustainability with Virginie Helias, Chief Sustainability Officer, Procter & Gamble, and Rafael Oliveira, '04, President, International, Kraft Heinz.
 Marketing for Good examines how marketers and general managers can use their talents to catalyze positive change.

 Marketing for Good: Artificial Intelligence and Targeted Marketing